fortrabbit/help/docs/website-down.md

 ---

 template:      article
-reviewed:      2021-03-13
+reviewed:      2021-08-10
 naviTitle:     Website down
-title:         Website down
+title:         How to report downtime
-excerpt:       What to do when your website hosted on fortrabbit is down
+excerpt:       What to do when your website hosted on fortrabbit is down.
-lead:          'This article helps finding common issues when your website is down.'
+lead:          'This article helps finding common issues when your website is down and also how to communicate with us in the most professional manner.'
 group:         troubleshooting
 stack:         all

 ---

-Your website hosted on fortrabbit is not online any more.
+Your website hosted on fortrabbit is not online any more?
 This is an urgent situation.
 Let's waste no time and get it solved together.

+## Keep a cool head

+Even in urgent emergency situations, please try to stay calm.

-## In most cases it's your issue
+## In most cases it's something on your side

 Please understand that our experience shows us that most website downtime is individual and caused by code and configuration issues.
 Every day clients are contacting us because of some server is down.
 In the great majority of cases we don't find services issues.
 In many cases we can help the client solving the issue.

 Please help us helping you.
 Follow this route:

 ## What's the exact App name?